 UCal includes standard math treatments such as absorbance, 1st through 4th derivatives with configurable gap and smoothing segments, SNV, Detrend, and more for developing accurate, stable calibrations.
 Math treatments can be customized for even greater flexibility.
 The Minimization (MIN) File helps to minimize unwanted variation in the data due to sampling effects or instrument differences.
 UCal provides automatic outlier diagnostics with various selection criteria on T and GH statistics to eliminate bad samples and simplify the calibration process.
 UCal also provides an off-line prediction tool for predicting spectra against multiple calibrations.

-A UCal training class is offered in our Brookfield, CT USA headquarters as well as in our office in Germany.
+A UCal training class is offered in our Milford, MA USA headquarters as well as in our office in Germany.
 The course is 2 1/2 days and covers all aspects of NIR calibration development and validation.
 A more detailed description is available in the product sheet download at the right side of this page.
 On-site training is also available Please see Events for upcoming classes.

 - Easy to use

 - Compact file structure - single calibration equation file for all constituents

 - Minimization (MIN) file to remove unwanted variation from the spectra

 - Neighborhood distances use PLS (partial least squares) instead of PCA (principle component analysis) for database structuring

 - Each constituent has its own distribution